Our faith is 2,000 years old. Our thinking is not.

 Bruce C. was a homeless man on the streets of Philadelphia, but God led him to the warm embrace of a local UCC congregation.
 Hear his story of how they offered him unconditional love.

 Three LGBTQ young adults with very different faith journeys share the profound ways the United Church of Christ has welcomed them.

 Diane J. talks about the meaningful way she found her Christian faith through the United Church of Christ.

-Renew your commitment to love with the coming of the Christ Child.
+Share the blessings and love of this sacred season.
 Merry Christmas from the United Church of Christ.

 Please share this UCC Christmas message on your church website, and through your social media channels.